Taste of cherished fish eludes many Bangladeshis

 STRONG DEMAND

-The Department of Fisheries said Bangladesh exported 5,376 tons of hilsha to India alone out of their total export of 8,500 tons in the fiscal year just ended.
+The Department of Fisheries said Bangladesh exported 5,376 tonnes of hilsha to India alone out of their total export of 8,500 tonnes in the fiscal year just ended.
 The rest went to the ethnic Bangladeshi markets in Europe and America.

 But the actual exports are likely to be much higher due to active smuggling along the river borders between the nations, which are impossible to completely control.